 Four key things came to mind for me, all of which will be timely food for thought for those picking up their gym programmes again post summer breaks.

-They had a goal.health and fitness goals these are more often than not about aesthetics (“I was to lose weight, tone up, ditch the moobs”), for others its strength related, for others of us it is simply about moving better.
+Health and fitness goals these are more often than not about aesthetics (“I was to lose weight, tone up, ditch the moobs”), for others its strength related, for others of us it is simply about moving better.
 Regardless, we have (or should have) goals.

 Goal setting in fitness, as in all other aspects of life, is where success starts.
 This goes beyond macronutrient ratios, intervals vs steady state and the latest BS fitness systems.
 Regardless of how you choose to do it you need to know what your actually trying to do.
 This holds true in fitness as in any other aspect of life.